US seeks $5.9 billion from indigent Allen Stanford

 responded to requests for comment.

-2010, Stanford was convicted on March 6 by a federal jury on
+Stanford was convicted on March 6 by a federal jury on fraud,

 two-decade scam, centered on the sale of bogus CDs.